Mahir-Git-sudo/FSD-Manager/README.md

 Sometimes Microsoft Defender SmartScreen blocks from running scripts that are downloaded from internet.
 Just click "More info" and then "Run anyway"

 Again sometime a window pops up.
 Just click on "Run"

+If the downloader still don't opens, right click on AutoRun.ps1, properties and check on "Unblock"